-IWM Specialist, DPHE Officials along with EMCRP Consultants jointly visited the proposed DRP Camp area (Camp-05) to conduct the project screening process.
+IWM Specialist, DPHE Officials along with EMCRP Consultants jointly visited the proposed DRP Camp area (Camp 03) to conduct the project screening process.
 The team primarily selected the site on the basis of transect view, community opinion, existing structures, improved water supply coverage.
 Also considered the initial probable E&S impact, easy access to the DRP, especially the children, women and old aged.
+The issue of pregnant women, person with disability, elderly is also taken in consideration.
 So, the team finally proposed location (with GPS) among the other alternative locations.

-NGO Forum is acting as WASH camp focal agency, UNHCR is acting area focal agency and DPHE is implementing the project with the financial assistance of World Bank and Government Republic of Bangladesh.
+OXFAM is acting camp focal agency, UNHCR is acting area focal agency and DPHE is implementing the project with the financial assistance of World Bank and Government Republic of Bangladesh.
 After establishing the proposed per Deep Tara Tubewell schemes in the area about 100 people (20 HH) per Tubewell will be benefitted to meet their water requirements.